 Trumpet vines are magnificent as they grow and look great when added to arbors and trellises for gardens and even sidewalk entrances.
 They are great to bring in bees and butterflies also to all locations where they grow.
 When they are in bloom, they provide a beautiful look and adds lots of curb appeal as they grow and mature.

 They are straightforward to grow and work excellent when planted around old buildings and other structures to add color and life to them.
 The flowers can range in color from red to orange to yellow and bloom in Summer and Fall.
 The leaves start with an emerald green color before maturing into a dark green.
 The trumpet vine is a fast-growing plant that can thrive in most soils.
 It can grow in both sunny spots and partially shaded areas.
 Fences and large poles are also helpful for the trumpet vine to provide support for the Plant's tendrils.

 Trumpet Creeper loves to be located in well-drained soils and can also survive moist and dry soil conditions.

 This species typically blooms throughout the Summer and into the early Fall.
-Keeping this plant in a shaded area allows for a better and more colorful seasonal bloom.
-With that said, this plant also survives well in fully sunlit areas.
+Keeping this Plant in a shaded area allows for a better and more colorful seasonal bloom.
+With that said, this Plant also survives well in fully sunlit areas.
 When growing this species, it is vital to ensure that you have a sturdy support structure for the vine.
 Each vine produces an array of flowers that bud for several months of the year.

-Once the Trumpet Vine planted, there is almost no maintenance on your part.
+Once the Trumpet Vine is planted, there is almost no maintenance on your part.
 This vine species is resilient and can grow in stark conditions.
 They grow best in moist soil but will continue to grow in a drought as well.
 It can be treated like a shrub.